slgrobotics/turtlebot_create/RPi_Setup/README.md

+For updated version of this guide see https://github.com/slgrobotics/robots_bringup/tree/main/Docs/Ubuntu-RPi

 # This is how to set up your Raspberry Pi 3B (or better)

 Once you set up ROS2-Desktop Humble on your desktop computer (see **Desktop_Setup folder**) - you can now set up your on-board Raspberry Pi machine.